assofiejakobsson/the-king-of-chores/README.md

 ## Security Features and Defensive Design

 ### User Authentication
+- The CustomUserCreationForm class extends UserCreationForm and customizes the form's behavior.
+ It adds validation for password length, checks for password match, and restricts the username to alphanumeric characters.

+ - The CustomAuthenticationForm class extends AuthenticationForm and sets the required attribute for the username and password fields to True.

- - The UserCreationForm form to create a new user based on the submitted data.
-If the form is valid, a new user is created, and they are logged in using the login function.
-This I use in the register view.
+ - The register view handles user registration.
+It uses the CustomUserCreationForm to process the registration form.
+If the form is valid, a new user is created, logged in, and redirected to the home page.

-  - The AuthenticationForm form to authenticate the user based on their submitted credentials.
-If the form is valid, the user is logged in using the login function.
-This I use in the user_login view.
+ - The user_login view handles user login.
+It uses the CustomAuthenticationForm to authenticate the user.
+ If the form is valid, the user is logged in and redirected to the to-do list page.
+If the form is invalid, an error message is displayed.

+ - The user_logout view logs out the user using the logout function and redirects them to the home page.
+ It also displays a success message using the messages framework.

- - The @login_required decorator is used to restrict access to certain views.
-It ensures that only authenticated users can access those views.
-If an unauthenticated user tries to access a view decorated with @login_required, they will be redirected to the login page.
+ - The @login_required decorator is used for the most of the views to ensure that only authenticated users can access it.
+ If an unauthenticated user tries to access the view, they will be redirected to the login page.

+ - The form classes (UserCreationForm, AuthenticationForm, and TodoForm) are for form validation.
+Django's form validation ensures that user input is validated and secure.

  - The CSRF tokens and middleware are built in django mechanisms.
 This are to handle CSRF protection and mitigate the risks associated with CSRF attacks.

-  - The form classes (UserCreationForm, AuthenticationForm, and TodoForm) are for form validation.
-Django's form validation ensures that user input is validated and secure.

  - The 'get_object_or_404' function are for handle object retrieval from the database.
 This function retrieves an object but raises a 404 HTTP response if the object is not found.
   This helps avoid exposing sensitive information or potential security vulnerabilities.

 ### Database Security